Valenzuela, Metro Manila: Separation of Obando

+British invasion of Bulacan

-In 1762-1764 British occupation of Manila and surrounding suburbs the colonial government led by Simón de Anda y Salazar fled to Bacolor, Pampanga through Polo.
-The British followed Anda, and at one point stayed in sitio Mabolo while waiting for orders from the British civil Governor Dawsonne Drake.
-They explored the nearby communities of Malanday, Wakas, Dalandanan, Pasolo, Rincon and Malinta.
-The terrified local population fled and sought refuge in the forests of Viente Reales, where many of them died of malaria.
-The British then proceed to Malolos, Bulacan where they were ambushed by the stationed Spanish soldiers.
+In 1762-1764, during the British occupation of Manila and its surrounding suburbs, the colonial government, led by Simón de Anda y Salazar, fled to Bacolor, Pampanga, via Polo.
+The British pursued Anda, and at one point, they stayed in sitio Mabolo while awaiting orders from the British civil Governor, Dawsonne Drake.
+They explored the nearby communities of Malanday, Wakas, Dalandanan, Pasolo, Rincon, and Malinta.
+The terrified local population fled and sought refuge in the forests of Viente Reales, where many of them succumbed to malaria.
+The British then proceeded to Malolos, Bulacan, where they were ambushed by the stationed Spanish soldiers.
 After the chase, the local population of Polo returned to their homes on May 12, 1763, after days of reconstruction.
-The day May 12 was commemorated as the feast of St. Roch, locally known as San Roque, as another patron saint and as a memorial to those who died in the Seven Years' War.
+The day May 12 was commemorated as the feast of St. Roch, locally known as San Roque, as another patron saint and as a memorial to those who died in the Seven Years War.

+Separation of Novaliches

-In 1854, General Manuel Pavía y Lacy, Marquis de Novaliches, was named Governor-General of the Philippine Islands.
-He arrived in Manila with the task of establishing a penal colony where prisoners would be granted lands they would develop in exchange for their release.
-The colony was given the name Hacienda Tala since the once heavily forested area became identical to one where a star (“tala”) had fallen after clearing.
-This hacienda grew into a larger community that eventually merged with the haciendas of Malinta and Piedad in forming the independent town of Novaliches on January 26, 1856.
-A new road from Polo to Novaliches opened and traversed the barrios of Mabolo, Pasolo, Rincon, Malinta, Masisan, Paso de Blas, Canumay and Bagbaguin.
+In 1854, General Manuel Pavía y Lacy, Marquis de Novaliches, was appointed Governor-General of the Philippine Islands.
+Upon his arrival in Manila, he was tasked with establishing a penal colony in which prisoners would be granted land to cultivate in exchange for the prospect of eventual release.
+The settlement became known as Hacienda Tala, named for its resemblance to a landscape where a star (tala) had fallen after the forest was cleared.
+This hacienda grew into a larger community that eventually merged with the haciendas of Malinta and Piedad to form the independent town of Novaliches on January 26, 1856.
+A new road from Polo to Novaliches opened, traversing the barrios of Mabolo, Pasolo, Rincon, Malinta, Masisan, Paso de Blas, Canumay and Bagbaguin.